Investment Associate Jobs in USA with Visa Sponsorship

 Do Investment Associate roles qualify for H-1B sponsorship?

 Yes.
 Investment Associate positions are well-established specialty occupations under USCIS standards because they typically require at minimum a bachelor's degree in finance, economics, accounting, or a closely related field.
-Private equity, venture capital, and asset management firms regularly sponsor H-1B petitions for this role, and USCIS approves the occupational classification at high rates when the degree-to-job alignment is clearly documented.
+Private equity, venture capital, and asset management firms regularly sponsor H-1B visa petitions for this role, and USCIS approves the occupational classification at high rates when the degree-to-job alignment is clearly documented.

 Which types of firms are most likely to sponsor visas for Investment Associates?